Scottish Policy Group

 - A forum to exchange ideas and develop novel applied research

-BES-SPG is open to any BES member with an interest in informing Scottish policymaking.
+BES-SPG is open to any BES member with an interest in informing Scottish policymaking, on any policymaker (with a .gov email address) with an interest in ecology.
 Sign up to join the group and receive the regular newsletter.

 Download the BES SPG leaflet